vtsuperdarn/clustering_superdarn_data/README.md

 ### Setup instructions:

+This project was written in Python 3.5.2 on Ubuntu 16.04.

+### Ubuntu setup:

-First, make sure the Python3 tkinter package is installed.
-This is required for matplotlib plots.
+Make sure the Python3 and Python3 tkinter package is installed.
+This is required for matplotlib.

 `sudo apt-get install python3-tk`

-#### To use in the virtual environment:

-Install Python virtual environments:

-`sudo apt-get install virtualenv`

-Navigate to source directory and run:
+Clone the repo and navigate to the root directory.

+Optional step: Create a virtual environment using:

+`virtualenv -p /usr/bin/python3 venv`

 `source venv/bin/activate`

+Install requirements using Pip (if python2 is your default, make sure to use pip3 and python3 commands):

+`pip install -r requirements.txt`

+Now you can run the files (again, use python3 here if python2 is your default:

-`python plot_feature_selection_forest.py`
+`python plot_feature_selection.py`

-To leave the virtual environment:

-`deactivate`

-#### To use with a local installation of Python 3:

-Install these dependencies if needed:

-`pip3 install sklearn`

-`pip3 install scipy`

-`pip3 install numpy`

-`pip3 install matplotlib`

-Navigate to source directory and run:

-`python3 plot_feature_selection_forest.py`
+### Windows setup

+Not tested.
+Anaconda may be useful for Windows setup, as it contains many of the packages we use.